 Post Malone Changed My Mind.

 I have hated country music for as long as I can remember.
 Most of the songs I heard had little to no creative expression.
-Time and again, there were the same 4 chords, the same 4/4 time signature, and the same old stories about a throughline from a dog dying, to buying a tractor, to drinking six 12-packs of beer.
+Time and again, there were the same 4 chords, the same 4/4 time signature, and the same old stories with a throughline from a dog dying, to buying a tractor, to drinking six 12-packs of beer.
 Writing this confession from the country capital of the world is a cardinal sin.
 However, I have been converted…almost.

 Post Malone was the last person I expected to be my segue into country.
 Yet, the release of F-1 Trillion was not only a pleasant surprise of Malone’s take on the genre but also of how well he acclimated to such a drastic genre switch.
 Most people recognize Post Malone from his Hip-Hop-heavy releases of Stoney and beerbongs & bentleys, with iconic songs like “Congratulations,” “White Iverson,” and “Rockstar” recognized as definitive for the 2010’s era of music.
 Through the years, Malone began to lean into pop-rap, pop-rock, and straight pop, with hits like “Sunflower,” “Circles,” and “I Like You.”
 As a pop lover, I listened to this part of his discography most.
 Regardless, Malone’s storytelling was original and vulnerable wherever his sound went, and his vocals were tailor-made for every style he tried, which made the listening experience.